ehuntsman/nasa/README.md

-# Getting Started with Create React App
+# Getting Started with Nasa's newest Rover Photo Site

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+Clone the server down on your own computer.

+Once downloaded, run

+### `npm i`

+To install all the dependencies.
+There aren't many, but it won't work unless you do this step.

 ### `npm start`